-The ACA's cost-control provisions include measures to encourage provision of coordinated care for groups of patients (so-called Accountable Care Organizations, or ACOs); reimbursement of providers on the basis of expected costs for clinically-defined episodes of care ("bundled payments") rather than simply paying for each service billed ("fee-for-service"); reduction of excessive payments to private insurers who operate in Medicare Advantage; reduction of payments to hospitals with high rates of preventable readmissions; increased monitoring and punishment of waste, fraud and abuse; comparative effectiveness research to get a better sense of what works and what doesn't; and a new innovation center (the Center for Medicare & Medicaid Innovation), tasked with testing innovative payment and service-delivery models to reduce program expenditures while preserving or enhancing the quality of care.
-112 Each of these measures is likely to result in higher-quality care at lower costs over the long term.
+The ACA's cost-control provisions include measures to encourage provision of coordinated care for groups of patients (so-called Accountable Care Organizations, or ACOs); reimbursement of providers on the basis of expected costs for clinically-defined episodes of care ("bundled payments") rather than simply paying for each service billed ("fee-for-service"); reduction of excessive payments to private insurers who operate in Medicare Advantage; reduction of payments to hospitals with high rates of preventable readmissions; increased monitoring and punishment of waste, fraud and abuse; comparative effectiveness research to get a better sense of what works and what doesn't: and a new innovation center (the Center for Medicare & Medicaid Innovation), tasked with testing innovative payment and service-delivery models to reduce program expenditures while preserving or enhancing the quality of care.
+92 Each of these measures is likely to result in higher-quality care at lower costs over the long term.
 At a minimum, these innovations will inform ongoing initiatives to control costs and enhance health care quality.

 In part as a result of the ACA, the Medicare Hospital Insurance (Part A) Trust Fund's solvency has been extended by 13 years, from 2017 to 2030, after which time it will be able to pay 86 percent of payments from current payroll contributions and other revenue in 2030, and 79 percent in 2039 and thereafter.
 To express Medicare's finances another way, the total long-term shortfall in hospital insurance funding over the next 75 years is now less than one fifth as large as it was before the passage of the Affordable Care Act.

-114 beneficiaries.
+Still, Congress must pursue policies that sustain affordable access to Medicare benefits over the long term.
+In so doing, however, it must resist efforts to simply shift costs from the federal government to beneficiaries.
 The most egregious of such proposals would replace Medicare with a voucher, as proposed in this year's House Republican Budget.
-Without a strong public Medicare system, the cost of health care for seniors and people with disabilities would likely rise much faster than at present, and higher out-of-pocket costs could keep millions of lower and even many middle-income beneficiaries from getting the care they need.
+95 Without a strong public Medicare system, the cost of health care for seniors and people with disabilities would likely rise much faster than at present, and higher out-of-pocket costs could keep millions of lower and even many middle-income beneficiaries from getting the care they need.
+96